humanplayer2/mkmods/LaserProsthetic/laser.md

 - enter bootloader mode by holding the top left button while plugging the board in, or by twice quickly shorting `RST` and `GND` on the ProMicro while plugged in (this way, stays in bootloader only 8 sec.
 I think)
 - `cd <qmk-home>; make laser:default:flash` -- or `qmk flash -kb laser -km default`

 I use **Custom Shift Keys** by Pascal Getreuer.
-He has a lot of other neat [QMK tricks, too](https://getreuer.info/posts/keyboards/triggers/index.html#when-mod-combo-is-held).
+He has a lot of other neat [QMK tricks, too](https://getreuer.info/posts/keyboards/triggers/index.html#when-mod-combo-is-held), [Achordion for homerow mods](https://getreuer.info/posts/keyboards/achordion/index.html).

 ## A Bit of Build